rasrishabh/rasrishabh/README.md

 ## Glad to see you here! &nbsp;

-I am a full-stack software engineer and writer.
-I love programming, reading, writing and speaking.
+I am a tech enthusiast and budding software developer with a passion for data analytics and predictive modeling.
+I love diving into complex problems, learning new technologies, and applying my skills to create meaningful solutions.

-As a software engineer, I enjoy using my obsessive attention to detail, and my unequivocal love for making things that change the world.

-That's why I like to make things that make a difference.
+As an aspiring software engineer, I thrive on detail-oriented work and the challenge of turning innovative ideas into reality.
+Whether it's through coding, collaborating on projects, or sharing knowledge, I’m driven by a desire to make a positive impact in the tech world.

 <img align="right" alt="GIF" src="https://github.com/AswinBarath/AswinBarath/blob/master/coding.gif?raw=true" width="408" height="318" />